 Brandel Chamblee joined Golf Channel in 2004, and currently serves as a studio analyst for Golf Central, as well as an analyst for the network’s Live From programming, airing on-site from the game’s biggest events.
-Chamblee also is an occasional lead analyst for Golf Channel’s PGA TOUR tournament coverage.
+Chamblee also is an occasional analyst for Golf Channel’s PGA Tour tournament coverage.

 Chamblee has earned a reputation for being one of the most intellectual and well-researched personalities on Golf Channel, and is known for his outspoken opinions on the game’s biggest stars.

 A PGA Tour winner, Chamblee enjoyed a 15-year professional playing career that included more than $4 million in earnings.
 His career highlights include victories at the 1998 Greater Vancouver Open on the PGA Tour and the 1990 Ben Hogan New England Classic on the Web.com Tour.
 He also shared the first-round lead at the Masters in 1999 and finished within the top-100 on the PGA Tour money list for seven consecutive years.